 The whole water industry is working hard to ensure customers continue to enjoy the same world class water and sewerage service they expect.

-And in case you were wondering, your tap water remains perfectly safe to drink and there is no risk of contracting the virus through it.
+And in case you were wondering, your tap water remains perfectly safe to drink and there is no risk of contracting the COVID-19 virus through it.

 Water company staff are continuing to work on their networks, but they are limiting direct contact with customers unless it’s an emergency.
 They will be taking the necessary precautions for those people who are self-isolating if they do need to visit them.
 The water industry’s priority is to keep customers and colleagues safe.